kyverno/website/content/en/docs/security/_index.md

 ### Securing policies

 Kyverno policies can be used to mutate and generate namespaced and cluster-wide resources.
 Hence, policies should be treated as critical resources and access to policies should be protected using RBAC.
+Note that some policies in these sets may have alternate versions.
+All policies should be inspected before being installed.

 ## Threat Model